 Some woks may arrive with cracks (a manufacturing defect), so inspect when you receive it.
 May leave a funky metallic odor in the food if not properly washed.

 Already seasoned, so ready to use after a quick hand washing.
 Versatile – can be used on just about any cooking surface, including a grill or in an oven.
 Two side handles and silicone grips make it easy to safety remove from the heat or transfer food.
 Lid keeps food warm longer after cooking is complete, and contains splatter.
-Comes with gift box, recipes, and a 30-day warranty.
+Comes with gift box and recipes.

 Some reported it arrived with items missing or that the lid did not fit properly, and customer care is questionable.